jjlee/git-meld-index/README.md

 Python 3.9 or newer.

-git-meld-index is probably a little bit fragile to what git version you have (fragile as in maybe breaking completely sometimes, not fragile as in subtle bugs).
-CI builds against git versions from the Arch Linux rolling release (git 2.41.0 at the time of writing), and Debian bullseye (git 2.30.2).
-If you notice it's not working for some other old git version, please create an issue.
+CI builds against git versions from the Arch Linux rolling release, and a Debian release (oldstable at the time of writing).
+If you notice it's not working for some old git version, please create an issue.

 I have only tested on Linux and Mac.